Wolffkran/Rays_Password_Generator/README.md

 ## Description

 The purpose of this project was to create a website with the capability of generating passwords for personal use.
-Constructing this helped me learn more about arrays and functions.
+Constructing this helped me learn more about arrays and functions

 ## Installation